nachocaru/xaprb.com/content/blog/2008-06-15-what-is-it-like-to-write-a-technical-book.md

 <p>Let me be clear: the publisher is not why the book didn't come out sooner.
 A book is like a baby: it's done when it's done, and not before.
 What I'm pointing out here is that at no point in the process did I have an idea how far from completion we were, despite a lot of effort to find out.</p>

 <p>There were times when I told the editor basic things, like the page count so far, and he seemed completely surprised even though I kept a file with a table of chapters and page count, and sent email constantly about it.
-Even in March I was getting emails that said "Because the page count is a little higher than we originally anticipated&#8230;" and then "You're right about page count!
+Even in March I was getting emails that said "Because the page count is a little higher than we originally anticipated..." and then "You're right about page count!
 The copy-editor says the Word files come to 600 without preface, index, foreword, etc."  I don't know where all my emails were going -- it seemed like everything I told them went into /dev/null.
 Their lack of knowledge about the book's status was not due to my lack of telling them.</p>

 <p>Another thing that was frustrating was the process of choosing technical reviewers.
 It was never clear whose responsibility this really was.
 I thought (and still believe) it was the publisher's.
 I asked about finding people pretty early on, but my question just kind of fell on the floor.
 So I asked again, and again; I proposed a list of people; I asked the editor to contact them; I contacted them myself; nobody would decide which of the people were actually the ones we wanted to use; I finally made a decision and said "OK, these people X Y and Z are the ones I want."
 And then I waited, and after a bit asked about progress, and back came the reply "maybe we should talk about who we should ask to be technical reviewers."
 Pretty frustrating, but ultimately we did get chapters ready, so we had to send them to the reviewers.</p>